Immigration to Malaysia

 Health Insurance

-Healthcare service in Malaysia is one of the best health cares in the world as this nation has achieved universal health coverage.
-This country provides universal healthcare for all citizens and legal residents.
-Malaysian government subsidizes all the cost of care through public facilities; it is not based on a national insurance program like several other countries.
+Healthcare service in Malaysia is one of the best health care in the world as this nation has achieved universal health coverage.
+Malaysia provides universal healthcare for all citizens and legal residents.
+The Malaysian government subsidizes all the cost of care through public facilities; it is not based on a national insurance program like several other countries.
 The Public Healthcare System and private system work well with each other in this nation.
 Malaysia’s universal healthcare system is funded by tax.
-Patients have to pay a little fee for the treatment.
+Patients have to pay a small fee for the treatment.
 If you visit a clinic for cough and cold or any small infection it will cost you less than ten bucks.
-Consultation with a specialist, follow ups and overnight stay in a private room can cost you a bit more but it is not too much expensive.
-Hospitals also offer healthcare package as an economical option for patients.
+Consultation with a specialist, follow-ups and overnight stay in a private room can cost you a bit more but it is not too expensive.
+Hospitals also offer healthcare packages as an economical option for patients.

-Expats in Malaysia can easily talk to doctors as nearly all of them and majority of nurses speak English.
+Expats in Malaysia can easily talk to doctors as nearly all of them and the majority of nurses speak English.
 Expats usually opt to take private medical insurance in Malaysia.
-It saves their time for waiting in a queue for doctor’s check up.
+It saves their time waiting in a queue for a doctor’s check-up.
 It also gives coverage to them from the moment they have arrived in the country and access to the biggest hospitals and clinics.

 For more information please visit: www.internationalinsurance.com